ApeCoin DAO Governance

 This governance guide is an overview of the proposal process.
 It’s a living document that will evolve and improve with the DAO community’s input.

 Participating in idea submission, commentary, proposal submission, and voting is restricted to ApeCoin DAO members.
-Holding ApeCoin is the only requirement for membership in the DAO.
+Holding at least one ApeCoin is the only requirement for membership in the DAO.

 - Boldness: We don’t shy away from the weird, the hard, or the new.